yvette-cyw/pre-work/README.md

 * Download [Git](https://git-scm.com/downloads)

 ## Connecting Git-Github-RStudio
-* You will also need to link your Github account to RStudio by following [these instructions](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or [these instructions](http://happygitwithr.com/rstudio-git-github.html).
+* You will also need to link your Github account to RStudio by following [these instructions](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or [these instructions](http://happygitwithr.com/rstudio-git-github.html)
-* For many students this will be the most challenging task this semester.
-Several errors can be corrected by following the instructions located [here](http://happygitwithr.com/troubleshooting.html).

-A common error is:
+* Once you have connected test your connection by forking this repository (top right of this page) then cloning your new repository (green button, copy the URL).
+Then in RStudio click `File` -> `New Project` -> `Version Control` -> `Git` and paste the URL into the top box

+*Two common errors:*

+**Error 1**

 `error: unable to read askpass response from 'rpostback-askpass'`